SpaCE-Lab-MSU/Avian-Interaction-Database/L0/AvianInteractionData_ENTRY_INSTRUCTIONS.md

 Enter “strong” if the interaction was observed, was strongly stated, and/or has a source (this includes personal communications, government agencies, images/videos, or author's initials).

 **Non-breeding season**
 - If the interaction occurs during the non-breeding season (typically winter), indicate in the "nonbreedingseason" column.
 If the article mentions a month, you can check if it occurs during species1 breeding season using the phenology diagram (usually on the Introduction or Breeding page), or reading the Breeding page.
 The middle ring in the diagram in the breeding period.
-If you are unsure of what timeframe the interaction occurs in, check with a reviewer (Phoebe or India).
+If you are unsure of what timeframe the interaction occurs in, check with a reviewer (Phoebe or Caroline).
 You will then enter a description of the timeframe in this column.

 **Uncertain Interactions**
 - If there is any uncertainty about the interaction, enter the appropriate uncertain interaction keyword from [**`AvianInteractionData_metadata_uncertain.csv`**](AvianInteractionData_metadata_uncertain.csv).
 You may add additional information to the uncertain_interaction column, but make sure that the note includes an uncertain keyword that is spelled correctly (the R code will look for these keywords specifically in order to determine whether or not to keep the interaction in further analysis).
 If you are unsure which keyword to use, you can leave a comment and ping a reviewer, or make a note when you create an issue (Step 8).